-Ballymore has proposed a two-year exploration program that includes activities across all three Project areas comprising a mix of geological mapping, soil and stream geochemistry, geophysics, and drilling.
-Ballymore also plans to assess options to recommence mining at Dittmer to generate cash flows to support its exploration program.
+Ballymore has proposed an 18-month exploration program that includes activities across all three Project areas comprising a mix of geological mapping, soil and stream geochemistry, geophysics, and drilling.
 Derisk considers this approach is reasonable and justified.

-Ballymore plans to raise AUD 11.0 M as part of the IPO, which will translate into a direct exploration expenditure of AUD 8.67 M.
+Ballymore plans to raise AUD 7.0 M as part of the IPO, which will translate into a direct exploration expenditure of AUD 5.23 M.